ParadoxalCorp/FelixBot/README.md

 # Felix V4

-Felix is powerful Discord bot that aims to provide advanced features (and some memes) will staying relatively easy to use.
+Felix is a powerful Discord bot that aims to provide advanced features (and some memes) while staying relatively easy to use.

 You can get the live bot with this [invite link](https://discordapp.com/oauth2/authorize?&client_id=327144735359762432&scope=bot&permissions=2146950271) and join the support server [here](https://discord.gg/Ud49hQJ)